-You can ask on the Sabbaticals Officers to help you, by sending them an email
+You can ask on the Council Chair, Democracy Coordinator or Officer Trustees to help you, by sending any one of them an email.

-- Have these issues already been addressed at Council?
+- Has this issue(s) already been addressed at Union Council?

-- Does the campaign have a clear goal and message?
+- Does the paper have a clear goal and message?

-- Have I approached individuals or groups who might be interest in helping with the campaign?
+- Have I approached individuals or groups who might be interest in helping?

 How to Write a Council Paper